chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/recruiting.md

 A player's alliance with another player will be indicated by a small avatar of the recruiter next to the player's Marble.

-Note that a player can only join one other player per stream.
 A recruiter can have multiple recruits.

+## Requirements

+In order for a player to be recruited, they need to not be active in the stream for a certain time.
+Additionally can they only join one player per stream.
+Should they try joining another player while already being recruited or being considered active by the game will the recruiting fail.